JohnTwenty/Magma/README.md

   * voxvol - These are [Magica Voxel](https://ephtracy.github.io/) files -- essentially voxel volumes.
 Voxels are cool so of course I had to include them somehow.

 * The file AppMain.Commands.ods - This is essentially the autoexec.bat of the system.
 Just edit this text file by uncommenting the line calling the demo you want to run.
 There are a few trivially small demos that just display a triangle, texture or 3D box, but there are two bigger demos in subdirectories:
-  * Media/Particles - A sample project that implements a perhaps weird or just lazy idea for a 2D grid based fluid solver.
-It kind of works.
-Not really.
   * VoxelGame - a Minecraft inspired 3D environment built from a mix of procedural and Magica Voxel assets, rendered using Shadertoy style ray marching.
 The graphical portion of this project used to be far more elaborate, featuring fewer bugs/artifacts, multipass lighting and even TAA, but at some point I decided that I wanted to focus on other things, so I took all of that stuff out.
 I may put it back at some point in the future.
+  * Particles - A sample project that implements a perhaps weird or just lazy idea for a 2D grid based fluid solver.
+It kind of works.
+Not really.

 ## Src
 All the C++ source code, yay!
 There are a few subdirectories: